joanseg/The-Positioning-Manual/chapters/14-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 There is some overlap between these questions, and that's intentional.
 I wanted to ask them in a way that spurs thinking for you, and so several of them approach the same issue from slightly different angles.

-What I'm proposing here is simply a form of service (“Serve, don’t sell!” --Liston Witherill) to your target market based on collecting, organizing, and sharing useful information with them.
+What I'm proposing here is simply a form of service [^“Serve, don’t sell!” --Liston Witherill] to your target market based on collecting, organizing, and sharing useful information with them.
 I wonder if that framing changes your concept of research?

 As you consider how you might use research to find more ambitious client work, you're really answering these two questions for yourself: